mestrode/Lin-Interface-Library/README.md

 # LIN-Interface-Library
+LIN-BUS Implementation on Frame, Transportation and Node-Configuration Level

-Send and request data by compiling a LIN Frame and transmitting via Serial-Interface (as a Bus Master)
+* Send and request data by compiling a LIN Frame and transmitting via Serial-Interface (as a Bus Master)
+* Transportation Layer using Packet Data Unit (PDU)
+* Node Configuration using Service Identifier (SID) and handling negative resposne codes

 The HardwareSerial UART of an ESP32 is used.
 (But in the past I used a software serial and therefore I derived this class in a prior version from the class SoftwareSerial.)